Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

 \ef

 Based on the estimate for $P_{w,v}$, we will consider here some more related terms which will be used later.
-In fact, although the estimates for $P_{J,v}$ and $D_t J$ are already mentioned before, we still write them down here again.
+Moreover, although the estimates for $P_{J,v}$ and $D_t J$ are already mentioned before, we still write them down again.